sipherr/depression/README.md

 Through my personal journey looking for resources on the internet in regards to depression, I was unable to find a good strategy to help over this thing that I have lived with for so long.
 Now that I know I have depression, it is making it easier to understand my behaviours of the past and identify a path forward.
 I want to document what may be a more straight forward solution to overcoming depression for others *<b>this may not work for everyone!</b>*

 Most of the self help ressources out there were vague and did not provide a clear path to recovery.
 Diet, routine and understand the source of your depression will move you forward in overcoming this monster.

+# Benefits
+These are something things that I noticed.
+This is all anecdotle and recorded for my own interest.

+I noticed all of this within the first 3 days.
+I have yet to see if these improvements continue.

+- Cigarette stains VANISHED. scrubbed and scrubbed never leave...1 day..gone.?
+POssible? coincidence?
+- Clear thinking
+- Stopped biting my nails (I stopped for 3 months once in 37 years!!)
+- Motivated

 # Goals
 First and foremost, your main goal is to overcome depression!
 It is not an easy task and will require major changes in your day to day life.